 Infographic: digital art tablets at a glance

-While this may seem dull and technical, the digitizer affects the feeling of drawing, so it’s important to understand the basics.
 The digitizer in a tablet refers to a layer under the screen or surface that reacts to the pen and maps its location on the screen.
 Those with pressure sensitivity are called active digitizers.
-Different types and brands give different drawing experiences.
+Different types give different drawing experiences.

 Wacom EMR has a batteryless pen, meaning the pen is “passive,” because it draws power from the tablet.
-(You will still hear these pens called “active pens,” a general term for pressure-sensitive pens whether they are technically active or passive).
-Wacom’s EMR is patented.
-Non-Wacom tablets also mostly use EMR, also very sensitive, just as good in my opinion.
+(You will still hear these pens called “active pens.”).
+Wacom has a a patented EMR.

 Apple iPad Pro

-Apple doesn’t release info about levels of pressure sensitivity, but the Apple Pencil is very sensitive, and accurate as well.
-It also has tilt sensitivity.
+Apple doesn’t release info about levels of pressure sensitivity.
+But the Apple Pencil is very sensitive and accurate.
+It has tilt sensitivity.
 You don’t see the cursor with the iPad Pro.
 The iPad Pro’s digitizer is on par with EMR.

 Wacom AES digitizer

-The newer Wacom-penabled tablets have Wacom Active Electrostatic Solution, also called Wacom ES or Wacom AES.
-Some of these pens take a battery; others can be charged via a charging port.
+Newer tablets that use Wacom have Wacom Active Electrostatic Solution.
+This is also called Wacom ES or Wacom AES.
+The pen styluses need charging via battery, USB, or charging port.
 AES is nearly as sensitive as EMR.
-Here’s a diagram from Wacom:

-Microsoft’s Surface line, all use N-trig, though the original Surface Pro and Surface 2 used Wacom EMR.
+Microsoft’s Surface line uses N-trig.
+(The original Surface Pro 1 and 2 used Wacom EMR).
 The Vaio Z Canvas also uses N-trig.

-N-trig DuoSense pens take a battery and are based on projected capacitive touch technology, and combine pen and multitouch.
+N-trig or N-trig DuoSense pens take a battery.
+They use projected capacitive touch technology, and combine pen and multitouch.
 You do not see the cursor while drawing.
 When you draw, the mark is right below the pen.

 Synaptics is a less popular type of digitizer in the art-tablet world, but it’s still out there.
 One computer with Synaptics is the HP Spectre x360.
 The drawing experience with Synaptics is OK, but not as good as the others.
-Though many computers using Synaptics are high-quality, we don’t find this kind of digitizer to be the best drawing tablet digitizer.
+The computers using it can be high- quality.

-Lower-priced Wacom competitors use drivers based on or similar to UC-Logic and older, expired Wacom patents.
+Wacom competitors use EMR drivers made by or based on drivers made by the company UC-Logic.
+Some use or incorporate expired Wacom patents.
 These include XP-Pen, Ugee, Hanvon, Atmel, and more.
-These provide an excellent drawing experience, with responsive pressure sensitivity.
+These provide an excellent, responsive drawing experience.